-Asking for information under the freedom of information (FOI) act or environmental information regulations
+Asking for information under the Freedom of Information (FOI) Act 2000 (FOIA 2000) or Environmental Information Regulations (EIR)

 The OGA is committed to proactively releasing as much information as appropriate.

-If you would like more information, you can ask for this under the Freedom of Information Act (FOI) 2000.
-Certain categories of information cannot be made available (for example for national security or commercial sensitivity reasons) and where any of this applies, it will be explained in our response, but if we can we will send you what you ask for.
+If you would like more information about a particular subject, you can ask for this under the Freedom of Information Act (FOI) 2000.
+Certain categories of information cannot be made available (for example for national security, personal or commercial sensitivity reasons - see below for more examples) and where any of this applies, it will be explained in our response, but, if we can, we will send you all or part of what you request.
 Please be as clear and specific as you can in your request and ensure that you provide a recognisable name and contact details for us to respond to.